 Many tents have loops or grommets on the corners and at other strategic points for attaching guy lines around the tent.

 Guylines can help keep the rainfly pulled away from the tent, improving ventilation.

 Make sure you have an extra guyline cord (and tent stakes) with you because you never know how far an anchor point might be from your tent.

 An anchor point can be a tree stump, branch, or tent stake.
 It’s kind of up to you depending on the campsite.
 Add guylines evenly around your tent for maximum stability and symmetry.

 Be careful walking around your tent in the dark.
 You don’t want to trip on a guyline.

-Hopefully, your tent has an owner’s manual, which will make the setup a lot more straightforward.
+When all else fails, read the manual.
+Hopefully, your tent has an owner’s manual, making the setup much more straightforward.
 There’s no shame in reading the instructions.
 It could save you some headaches down the road.

 Setting up your tent before you go camping can pay dividends when it’s crunch time.
 No matter how experienced you are, it’s a good idea to practice setting up the tent before going out camping.